richardgaywood/paydata.org/content/houserules/characters/skills/index.md

 * To increase knowledge or language skills during play, it costs 1x the new rating (so taking a skill from 1 to 3 costs 2+3=5.)
 * See also my downtime houserules, which give you free karma to spend on knowledge and language skills.

+## Design notes

 {{% alert title="Goals" %}}
 * Remove some redundant skills.
 * Make some archetypes easier to handle skill wise, particularly deckers and riggers.
 Allow decker or rigger to be a more viable secondary archetype, and  make decker/rigger hybrids more feasible.
 * To give mages less painful ways to pick up lesser, but still useful, skills like counterspelling via cheaper skill groups.

 Non-goals: Radical upheaval that requires significant changes elsewhere in the system.
-I’ll mostly stick to merging existing skills, rather than redrawing the boundaries of skill areas entirely.
+I’ve mostly stuck to merging existing skills, rather than redrawing the boundaries of skill areas entirely.
 {{% /alert %}}

 {{% alert title="Acknowledgements" %}}